jsenv/importmap-node-module/readme.md

 })
 ```

-During development, you can start or stop using a mapping often so it's convenient to have all mappings.

-In production you likely want to keep only the mappings actually used by your js files.
-In that case enable removeUnusedMappings: it will drastically decrease the importmap file size.
+It can be convenient to keep unused mappings: you won't have to re-generate the importmap when you start using a new mapping.

+Considering:

+- There is a LOT of mapping to generate in order to mimic node resolution,
+- And that as project becomes mature, it becomes uncommon to start using a new mapping

+It is recommended to enable _removeUnusedMappings_.

 ### extensionlessAutomapping